openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_overview.md

 ### Preprocessing Steps

-Now, sequence of preprocessing steps can be defined:
+Now, the sequence of preprocessing steps can be defined:

 @sphinxtabset